ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - Currently WhiteIsland.apk has the least amount of bugs but BoxyRoomCardboard.apk is still the easiest to install.

+      - Your phone might get hot very quickly.
+Make sure to end the game after using it.
+The Daydream/Chardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off if the phone gets to hot.
+Therefore Daydream/Cardboard users should make sure to end the game after use.

 # Software Description: